In-house marketing team vs marketing agency.

 The Year 1 in-house cost is usually 2x to 3x what founders expect once you add salary, employer NI, pension, equipment, software, training, and recruitment fees.
 A Head of Marketing at £75k base in the UK costs the business about £105k fully loaded.
 Add a junior at £35k and you're at £155k for two people who can't yet cover a full marketing function.

-A studio retainer typically lands between £20k and £80k per year per service line, with no recruitment cost, no severance risk, no equipment, and no training overhead.
+An agency retainer typically lands between £20k and £80k per year per service line, with no recruitment cost, no severance risk, no equipment, and no training overhead.
 The catch: you don't own the institutional knowledge in the same way.

 "We want someone in the office.
 We want them to live the brand."